-With 60 members, The Better Than Cash Alliance is partnering with governments, companies, and international organizations that are the key drivers behind the transition to make digital payments widely available.
+With over 60 members, The Better Than Cash Alliance is partnering with governments, companies, and international organizations that are the key drivers behind the transition to make digital payments widely available.

 Join us to improve lives through digital payments.
 Learn more about what you can expect from us as a member.
 For more information, please email firstname.lastname@example.org.

 More than 2 billion people in the world are still unable to participate in the formal financial system.
 The majority are women.

 More than 2 billion people in the world are still unable to participate in the formal financial system.
 The majority are women.
 This makes it extremely difficult for poor people to save for the future, provide for their family’s health and children’s education, or invest in a business.
 The harsh reality is that the only way to make or receive payments for many poor people across the world is by using paper money in the informal sector - which is a barrier to the use of formal financial services.
 Cash-based transactions are also typically unsafe, expensive, inconvenient, inefficient, and lack transparency for governments, companies, and citizens alike.

 When digital payments—whether on mobile phones, cards, or online —become available to everyone, everyone in the economy can benefit from the outcomes!
 These include:

 - Cost savings through increased efficiency and speed

 - Transparency and security by increasing accountability and tracking, reducing corruption and theft as a result

 - Financial inclusion by advancing access to a range of financial services, including savings accounts and insurance products

 - Women’s economic empowerment by giving women more control over their financial lives and improving economic opportunities